 |Switzerland||Movable property||Progressive wealth taxProgressive income tax||0-0.67%7-34%|

 |USa||Property||Capital gainsProgressive income tax||0-20%10-37%|

 Anti-inflation measures and how this will affect rentals in 2023

-The Portuguese Government has launched an anti-inflation package and new rules will be applicable to the taxation of long term rentals in 2023, as a compensation for the limited established on the annual rent increases.
+The Portuguese Government has launched an anti-inflation package and new rules will apply to the taxation of long-term rentals in 2023, as compensation for the limited established annual rent increases.

 How much was the inflation in Portugal in September?